 What Needs to Be Done When Moving Abroad to Teach?

 I’m participating in the North American Language and Culture Assistant program organized by the Ministry of Education, Culture, and Sports in the Valencian Community.
-Anyone who searches “teaching in Valencia” will read about their issue of paying language assistants on time.
-The best advice former auxiliares give is to submit all your paperwork into your school as soon as possible.
-In order to complete my paperwork, I needed to set up a bank account, purchase a Spanish SIM card, find a place to live, and begin the process of getting my tarjeta de identidad de extranjero (TIE) card.
+Anyone who searches “teaching in Valencia” will read about their issue of paying language assistants, auxiliares, on time.
+The best advice former auxiliares give is to submit all your paperwork to your school as soon as possible.
+In order to complete my paperwork, I needed to set up a bank account, purchase a Spanish SIM card, find a place to live and begin the process of getting my tarjeta de identidad de extranjero (TIE) card.
 This would allow me to leave and re-enter the country once my temporary visa expired.

 I was fortunate enough to have either my dad (who speaks Spanish) or my landlord, Isabel, with me for the majority of this experience.
 Others might not be so lucky.
 In the program I’m participating in, when you first learn of the institution you’ll be working at, you are given contact information for the school and its Director.
 Touch base with your school immediately with any questions or concerns.
 Someone there will speak English and should be able to help you complete each task.
 When moving to a small pueblo in Spain, you, or the person helping you, will need to be able to communicate in Spanish.
 This isn’t a big city, like Valencia or Madrid, where every employee speaks at least some English.